valcol/react-hydration-on-demand/README.md

 //Hydrate when the browser's event loop is idle const CardWithHydrationOnDemand = withHydrationOnDemand({ on: ["idle"] })(Card);

-//Hydrate after delay (by default: 2000ms) const CardWithHydrationOnDemand = withHydrationOnDemand({ on: ["delay"] })(
+//Hydrate after a delay (by default: 2000ms) const CardWithHydrationOnDemand = withHydrationOnDemand({ on: ["delay"] })(
     Card
 );